We are already here.

 VII.
 Wealth, Reimagined

-Wealth is no longer stored in vaults or promised by institutions.
+Wealth no longer needs vaults or institutional promises.

 It is encoded, liquid, global, and awake 24/7.